Klingebeil/homepage/wiki/Artificial Intelligence/gpt-for-research.md

 ## Sources

 *GPT* is notoriously bad with sources.
-Ask for some and it will simply invent citations and references. **It‘s not a search or even knowledge engine.** Do not use it like one.
+Ask for some and it will simply invent citations and references. **It‘s not a search or even knowledge engine.** Never treat it like one.

 ## Structure